conversant/adlibs/README.md

 <a name="module_comparableBits.compare"></a>

 ### comparableBits.compare(action, bitSig, [callback]) ⇒ <code>Boolean</code>
-Encapsulates a bitmask service which takes either a mode or flag bitmask and compares it to the attributed action's flags
+Encapsulates a bitmask service which takes a bitmask and compares it to the attributed action's flag

 **Kind**: static method of <code>[comparableBits](#module_comparableBits)</code>
 **Returns**: <code>Boolean</code> - Returns true if the action's flags do match either of the provided bitmasks